CARIBBEAN AND OR SOUTH AMERICAN CULTURE

 Education (learning and teaching methods and methodologies)

-Practitioners are welcome to submit articles in their particular areas of interest within Caribbean and/or South American culture.
 All serious and strong submissions considered for inclusion will go through a peer-reviewed process.

 Submission: Open, Ongoing

-and author bios (100 words).
+All submissions must include an abstract (500 words) and author bios (100 words).

 This is an ongoing call for papers and dates for publishing in 2026:

-Submit Journal Abstract Proposal here: https://tinyurl.com/zpar62y4.
+Submission Proposal here: https://tinyurl.com/zpar62y4.

 Submit full Paper: https://tinyurl.com/4hkcuvj8.